-But when we observe that in the proclamation made on the morning of the 15th of March, the word "constitution" is not mentioned, we are forced to inquire the reason for the omission of this word, since we cannot suppose that if the substance was promised, the mere expression was accidentally omitted.
+But when we observe that in the proclamation made on the morning of the 15th of March, the word "constitution" is not mentioned, we are forced to inquire the reason for the however, they were in possession of the means for multiplying the free concessions of the emperor by extorting others.
+Hence the shouts of acclamation.

+omission of this word, since we cannot suppose that if the substance was promised, the mere expression was accidentally omitted.